-The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2022 and 2021, by PricewaterhouseCoopers LLP, the Company's principal accountant.
+The following table represents aggregate fees billed to the Company for the fiscal years ended December 31, 2023 and 2022, by PricewaterhouseCoopers LLP, the Company's principal accountant.

-For the year ended December 31,
+For the year ended December 31, 1,382 \$ 1,587 - 135 90

-2022 2021
+2023 2022

 (In thousands)

-Audit Fees (1) \$ 1,587 \$ 3,525
+Audit Fees (1) \$ 1,382 \$ 1,587

 Audit-related Fees

-Tax Fees (2) 90 152
+Tax Fees (2) 135 90

-All Other Fees (3) 111 3
+All Other Fees (3) 252 111

-Total Fees \$ 1,788 \$ 3,680
+Total Fees \$ 1,769 \$ 1,788

-(1) Audit Fees include fees related to the audit of the Company's annual financial statements and review of the Company's quarterly financial statements as well as services that are normally provided by independent registered public accounting firms in connection with statutory and regulatory filings or engagements.
-This category also includes fees for services incurred in connection with our initial public offering.

-(2) Tax fees are for professional services primarily for tax compliance services.

-(3) All Other Fees consists of work related to the Company's S-8 filing, PricewaterhouseCoopers LLP's legal fees and disclosure checklist, and out-of-pocket expenses related to employee meals and travel.
+- (1) Audit Fees include fees related to the audit of the Company's annual financial statements and review of the Company's quarterly financial statements as well as services that are normally provided by independent registered public accounting firms in connection with statutory and regulatory filings or engagements.
+This category also includes fees for services incurred in connection with our initial public offering. - (2) Tax Fees are for professional services primarily for tax compliance services. - (3) All Other Fees consist of PricewaterhouseCoopers LLP's legal fees and out-of-pocket expenses related to employee meals and travel.